pranathadoddy/cs-assignment-1/README.md

 ## Cyber Security Course Assignments 1
-This is the first cyber security course assignment by.
+This is the first cyber security course assignment.
 This is shell script to collect the response body from the url that input by user.

 ### How to run